Young people who have left school or college still get support ...

 - helping them consider what their choices mean, so they follow the route that best suites their skills and their future plans

-- encouraging them to get advice from advisers and speak to training providers, employers and colleges when they get the chance – the more they talk to people the easier it will be to make the right decision.
+- encouraging them to get advice from advisers and speak to training providers, employers and colleges when they get the chance to help them make the right decision.

 Any of our careers advisers will help you, call into your nearest careers centre – get in touch with the centre team.